open-policy-agent/eopa/docs/enterprise-opa/tutorials/decision-logs/kafka-splunk.md

 and you will see the Splunk-ready payload in that service's console logs.
 :::

-Next, we will observe that sending a simple requests to Enterprise OPA's HTTP API will now lead to the following:
+Next, we will observe that sending a simple requests to EOPA's HTTP API will now lead to the following:

 1. The HTTP service `dl-sink` will receive the decision log,